Skip to main content

 Is PTSD an Automatic 50% Rating?

-According to VA regulation titled 38 CFR § 4.129, “when a mental disorder that develops in service as a result of a highly stressful event is severe enough to bring about the veteran’s release from active military service, the rating agency shall assign an evaluation of not less than 50 percent and schedule an examination within the six month period following the veteran’s discharge to determine whether a change in evaluation is warranted.”
+According to 38 CFR § 4.129, “when a mental disorder that develops in service as a result of a highly stressful event is severe enough to bring about the veteran’s release from active military service, the rating agency shall assign an evaluation of not less than 50 percent and schedule an examination within the six month period following the veteran’s discharge to determine whether a change in evaluation is warranted.”

-Additionally, this automatic 50 percent disability rating will only last for six months following the veteran’s separation from service.
+In other words, an automatic 50 percent rating will only be granted to veterans if their PTSD caused them to be discharged from military service, and this automatic 50 percent disability rating will only last for six months following the veteran’s separation from service.
 After six months have passed, VA will conduct a new PTSD evaluation to determine the veteran’s current condition.
-While it is possible that the veteran will again be assigned a 50 percent rating for their PTSD, it is also possible that the rating will be reduced.
+While it is possible that the veteran will again be assigned a 50 percent rating for their PTSD, it is also possible that the rating will be changed.

-This PTSD rating also lists several symptoms that affect occupational and social function.
-A veteran with a 70 percent disability rating for PTSD may be struggling to find or maintain employment.
-In such cases, it may be beneficial for the veterans to file a claim for total disability based on individual unemployability.
+Note that a veteran with a 70 percent disability rating for PTSD may be struggling to find or maintain employment.
+In such cases, it may be beneficial for the veteran to file a claim for total disability based on individual unemployability.

 There are two ways veterans can qualify for TDIU based on their PTSD under VA’s regulation 38 CFR § 4.16: schedular and extraschedular.
-In order to be eligible for schedular TDIU:

-As of December 1st, 2023 the VA disability rate benefit amounts are as follows:
+As of December 1st, 2024, the VA disability rate benefit amounts are as follows:

 • 0 percent disability rating: $0.00 per month